al-Nakba: the Palestinian "Catastrophe"

 "Israel may have the right to put others on trial, but certainly no one has the right to put the Jewish people and the state of Israel on trial."

--Arial Sharon, 2001
+Arial Sharon, 2001

-The arrogance, self-importance and delusional sense of entitlement to immunity from the rules that regulate others has been a consistent worldview of the Zionist project, illustrated here unmodified over 30 years.
+to immunity from the rules that regulate others has been a consistent worldview of the Zionist project, illustrated in the above two quotes, unmodified over 30 years.

 This worldview is perfectly consistent with Israel's contemptuous responses to UN resolutions, the International Court of Justice, and less formal expressions of world opinion, and corresponds clinically to the attitudes of those suffering from antisocial personality disorder (aka sociopaths).